Am0rphous/Awesome/Networking.md

 - [Awesome-network-stuff](https://github.com/alphaSeclab/awesome-network-stuff) - Resources about network security, including: Proxy/GFW/ReverseProxy/Tunnel/VPN/Tor/I2P, and MiTM/PortKnocking/NetworkSniff/NetworkAnalysis/etc。More than 1700 open source tools for now.
 Post incoming.
 - [FreeNet Project](https://freenetproject.org)
 - [ZeroNet](https://github.com/HelloZeroNet/ZeroNet#how-to-join) - Decentralized websites using Bitcoin crypto and BitTorrent network.

 ## Anonymity
+- [Lokinet](https://github.com/oxen-io/lokinet) - Lokinet is an anonymous, decentralized and IP based overlay network for the internet. [lokinet.org](https://lokinet.org/)
 - [ProxyChains by haad](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 - [ProxyChains-NG by rofl0r](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 #### TOR - The Onion Router